avarabyeu/avarabyeu.github.io/about/index-en.md

 ## Hello, there!

 I’m Andrei Varabyeu.
 I’m a Java Backend Developer and Test Automation Engineer from Minsk, Belarus.
-I've been working in on of the biggest outsourcing company in Eastern Europe.
+I've been working in one of the biggest outsourcing companies in Eastern Europe.

 In my spare time I like to explore new APIs and libraries and push some shit into GitHub.